 I was ordained to the Permanent Diaconate on May 16, 2004, by His Eminence Francis Cardinal George.
 After ordination I was assigned to my sponsoring parish, St. Mary in Buffalo Grove.
 Later we relocated to Arlington Heights, and I requested a transfer to St. James.

 I feel it is important for the Deacon to bring the Gospel out of the worship space and live the Gospel in his everyday life with his family and friends.
 I strive to be the visible Servant Jesus.
 Every day, all day, I look forward to being as close to a Servant Jesus to all people as best I can.
-My mission in life is summed up by Matthew 20:28: “Just so, the Son of Man did not come to serve but to serve and to give his life as ransom for many.”
+My mission in life is summed up by Matthew 20:28: “Just so, the Son of Man did not come to be served but to serve and to give his life as ransom for many.”